-- 1. The Associated Students exists to serve the diverse needs, interests, and ideologies of all Western students.
+- 1. The Associated Students exists strives to serve the diverse needs and interests and ideologies of all Western students.
 The focus of all AS Program services, activities, and events is first to Western students, though other campus and community members are eligible to participate in many of these areas. - a.
 Program offices will create services, events, and activities on a wide variety of topics beyond the scope of the personal interests of the student employees. - b.
 Student employees will strive to reach out and involve other students by providing services and activities as well as through work-study positions, volunteer opportunities, and other collaborative efforts. - c.
 Program offices will create services, events, and activities catered to the interests of the Western student body by reaching out to students, remaining effective stewards of student-fee monies, and evaluating services, events and activities for student involvement and participation. - d.
-The Associated Students recognizes the importance of establishing initial contact with First-Year Students to ensure long-term connections between students and the AS.
+The Associated Students recognizes the importance of establishing initial contact with First-Year Students |to| ensure long-term connections between students and the AS.
 Programmers are required to produce at least one event, activity, or service targeted to First-Year students every year. - e.
 The Associated Students encourages programming that provides opportunities for students to directly interact with faculty and staff outside of classroom activities. - 2.
-The Associated Students has a strong commitment to diversity, non-discrimination, and neutrality.
-All Associated Students Programs are open to every student regardless of but not limited to, race, color, creed, religious and/or ethical beliefs, national origin, sex, disability, age, veteran status, sexual orientation, gender identity/expression, marital status, genetic information, political beliefs, size, socioeconomic background, or general life experiences. - a.
-Program offices will take steps to create safe and inclusive spaces for student involvement and opportunity regardless of identity, background, or beliefs. - b.
+The Associated Students has a strong commitment to diversity, accessibility, non-discrimination, and neutralitybeing non-partisan.
+All Associated Students Programs are open to every student regardless of hut not limited to identity including race, color, creed, religious and/or ethical beliefs, national origin, sex, disability, age, veteran status, sexual orientation, gender identity/expression, marital status, genetic information, political beliefs, size, socioeconomic backgrounds-or^general life experiences and more, T - a.
+Program offices will take steps to create safe and inclusive spaces for student involvement and opportunity regardless of students of all identitiesy, backgrounds, and/or beliefs. - b.
 Program offices will maintain the confidentiality of student information such as identity, student background, and personal information. - c.
 Program offices must remain non-partisan in nature to ensure all students are represented and welcome in each office in the AS.
 The AS Board of Directors, being the elected representatives of the students of Western Washington University, is the only office within the AS who may take a political stance on behalf of students. - 3.
 AS Program offices will represent the Associated Students name, logo, mission, and affiliated resources and services accurately and appropriately. - a.
 Visual images, radio announcements, and other avenues used by the Associated Students for advertising and promotion of services, events, and activities should not be discriminatory, degrading, or demeaning in nature.
-Concerns over what is acceptable will be forwarded to the AS Board of Directors for review. - b.
-All promotional materials will, as applicable, include the Associated Students logo, the recycle logo, the office logo, and the disability accommodations inquiry statement with office phone number.